 - 1 10 oz package frozen chopped spinach

-- 1 14 oz can artichoke hearts not marinated
+- 1 14 oz can artichoke hearts - not marinated

-- 4 oz cream cheese at room temperature
+- 4 oz cream cheese - at room temperature

-- 1/4 cup feta cheese
+- ¼ cup feta cheese

 - 1.5 cups plain Greek yogurt

-- 2 cloves garlic minced or crushed
+- 2 cloves garlic - minced or pressed

-- 1/4 cup parmesan cheese
+- ¼ cup parmesan cheese - more as needed

-- Toasted bread and raw veggies for serving
+- Toasted bread and raw veggies - for serving

-Prepare the frozen spinach according to package instructions.
-Once it has been prepared, squeeze out the excess water.
-I put the spinach in a colander lined with a paper towel and used my hands squeeze out the water.
+- Prepare the frozen spinach according to package instructions then squeeze out the excess water.
+Put the spinach in a colander or plate lined with a paper towel and use your hands squeeze out the water.
 You may need to repeat this 2-3 times.
 Drain and roughly chop the artichokes.

-In a large bowl, combine the cream cheese, feta, yogurt, garlic, and pepper.
+- In a large bowl, combine the cream cheese, feta, yogurt, garlic, and pepper.
 Add the artichokes and spinach and mix until well combined.
 Transfer the mixture to the greased baking dish and spread it out evenly.
 Sprinkle with the parmesan cheese.

-Bake for 25 minutes or until there are bubbles on the sides.
+- Bake for 25-30 minutes or until there are bubbles on the sides.
 Remove from oven, let cool for a few minutes, and serve warm!